ashutoshmjain/gita/src/prologue.md

 You may argue other species too sustain information and they do turn it into knowledge.
 For example a dog may hide a bone and he knows how and when to retrieve it back.
 Bees make beehives to store honey.
 Elephants remember the river even after hundreds of years.
 The difference, however, is not only the size and scope, it is also in persistent nature of our storage.
 In case of humans the external store of information is vast, shared and is well documented.
 The last part is important - being documented makes it asynchronously available.
 It is as if a teacher is always with us - in our books.
 The recipes of success are available to us in written format.

 This shared external storage leads to a notion of a "civilization".
 A civilization surrounds itself around a core rational and written down information-base.
 It develops physical and spiritual tools (through `Yazna`) that enhance the life experience of it's participants.
 For example - the first Indus valley civilization was built around  `Vaidik` science, Greco-Romans were founded around the work of Homer and thrived around Socrates, Plato, Heraclitus, and Aristotle.
-The rise of Europe was around the Industrial application(s) of modern science, and now America is broadly reaping the digital wealth of information.
+The rise of Europe was around the Industrial application(s) of modern science, and now America is broadly reaping the digital wealth of information technology.
 All of them invented tools to enhance concious experience based on well documented scriptures or scientific method.

 > The enhanced life experience is nothing but upwards progression of conciousness.
 Not only does it improve the average longevity, it also adds to  what we may explore per unit of time.
-Fifty years in twenty first century a much richer experience than fifty years in the first century.
+Fifty years in twenty first century is a much richer experience than fifty years of the first century.

 Since the "external store of information" drives human world it would be worthwhile to look at it's inner constructs.
 Tiny specs of information are held with in inter-connections of the participants - among each others with in humans,  and with other animate beings as well as inanimate things - a network of almost infinite proportion.
-The information flows in the "network" without any central agency.
-Since there is no central agency, the conscious experience breaks down if the flow is hindered -  unless properly stored pool of information is available on demand.
+The information flows in the "network" peer to peer without any central agency.
+Since there is no central governance, the conscious experience degenerates if the flow is hindered -  unless properly stored pool of information is accessible on demand.

-"Storage" , in general, has two fundamental properties - asynchronous nature and on-demand availability.
+"Storage" , in general, has a fundamental properties - asynchronous nature or on-demand availability.
 For example as long as the current keeps flowing in the wire, it is just "Electricity" but the moment it becomes available on demand (for later consumption), we call it a battery.
-The way a "battery" is storage of electricity, a book is storage of information.
+The way a "battery" is storage for electricity, a book is storage of information.
 Thanks to the work of `Dwaipayana`, we have pristine tools for storing the information - text.
 But text alone is not sufficient.
 It must be expressed in a narrative that catches human attention.
 The way a battery has two opposite poles , a narrative thrives with in two opposite characters.
 A hero and a villain - good verses evil - right verses wrong.
 While morality is subjective, the polarisation makes it a compelling read.
 A good narrative stays away from the absolutes - it well justifies the villain as much as it does justice to the hero.

 Narrative has the ability to keep the broken connections alive.
 A good narrative has the power to revive the connections and to form new ones.
 We can form real neural connections with the characters of a well constructed narrative.
 The entirety of all the connections - with in humans and animals and plants and even the non living - all the connections put together is what we know as  `Bramh` in `Vaidik` science. `Bramh` is the entirety of information.
 In that sense `Bramh` also includes the connections we form with the fictitious characters of a narrative.
 The only difference is the later (connections) are persistent.
 For example you may forget the names of your childhood friends but you would never forget the heroes of your childhood comic books - particularly if some of those vintage comics were stored somewhere in the attic.
 You can always revisit them whenever you clean the garage.
 Hence they are deemed as stored persistent information.
 No other species has this luxury to their disposal - books are the batteries of information!